 Using Cappetta as a guide, attention was directed to teeth of living batoids.
 Most ichthyologists studying extant batoids pay/paid little attention to the odontological design of the teeth -- Herman, et al, (1986-present), Notarbartolo di Sciara (1987) are exceptions, Other than functional studies or cursory descriptions of the dentitions (i.e. Bigelow & Schroeder, 1953) there is a distinct void in the information available on the teeth of extant batoids.

-With little background material availble on the subject, I started looking at batoid dentitions, taking notes and making sketches.
+With little background material available on the subject, I started looking at batoid dentitions, taking notes and making sketches.
 This early research first appeared in a series of articles in the NJPS Paleontograph.
 Subsequent research has become more detailed.
 The accompanying webpages track this evolution of this research and may prove useful to others following a similar tact.